 Game-playing artificial intelligence has proved to be a game-changer for even the most seasoned veterans.
 First, Deep Blue beat the world’s best chess player, and since then Go, Pacman and poker have fallen too.
 Now, AI has triumphed over another fan-favorite: Nintendo’s Super Smash Bros.
 Melee (SSBM).

-Developed at MIT’s Computer Science and Artificial Intelligence Laboratory, a team led by Vlad Firoiu created an AI that uses deep learning algorithms to beat the world’s top players.
+Developed at MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL), a team led by Vlad Firoiu created an AI that uses deep learning algorithms to beat the world’s top players.
 The team trained the neural network by giving it the coordinates of items within the game, such as players, corners, or ledges.

 “It uses a combination of human techniques and some odd ones too – both of which benefit from faster-than-human reflexes,” says Firoiu in an email to TechCrunch.
 “It’s sometimes very conservative and unwilling to attack until it sees there’s a opening.
 Other times it goes for risky off-stage acrobatics, that it turns into quick kills.”